adamos42/io_forum/README.md

 IMPORTANT : Before any update, make a backup of your database.

 1. Clone the git into your Modules folder then install on the Ionize admin.
-2. After you installed on admin create a view file which will be your forum view.
+2. Create a view file which will be your forum view.
+[Example](https://github.com/adamos42/io_forum/wiki/Complete-example-of-usage)
 3. Create a page which will be your forum page
 4. Set the forum view and check the 'used by module' option on the page options.
 5. Manage the forum from the frontend.